aliyun/alibabacloud-ecs-plugin/README.md

 # Alibabacloud ecs plugin

-# Introductionf
+# Introduction
-This plugin extends Jenkins slave node generation (node provision), in the case of high concurrent project integration,use this plugin to form jenins master-slave mode for project integration
+This plugin extends Jenkins slave node generation (node provision), in the case of high concurrent project integration,use this plugin to form jenins master-follower mode for project integration

 Before using this plugin, you need to install the 'alibabacloud credentials plugin'.
 Please refer to https://github.com/aliyun/alibabacloud-credentials-jenkins-plugin